gkwa/frecklehugger/README.md

--- README.md --
 # frecklehugger

-Git notes CLI tool for finding and organizing long-lost Git notes, especially useful for archaeology of abandoned feature branches.
+Git archaeology tool for excavating lost knowledge from abandoned feature branches.

 ## Motivation

-Many Git repositories contain deeply nested feature branches that never found their way back to main.
-These branches often contain valuable information in their commit messages and Git notes about why certain technical approaches were abandoned.
+When exploring new technical approaches, we often create experimental branches that never get merged.
+Despite being "dead ends", these branches frequently contain valuable insights in their Git notes:

+- Failed approaches that seemed promising ("tried Jaeger but hit sampling limitations")
+- Performance benchmarks ("GraphQL queries taking 2.5x longer than REST")
+- Architectural decision records ("K8s operator too complex for our team size")
+- Cost analyses ("Datadog pricing doesn't scale for our use case")
+- Dependencies that didn't pan out ("gRPC streaming increases latency by 30%")

+This knowledge gets buried in Git notes across many abandoned feature branches. frecklehugger helps rediscover and organize these insights.

 ### Example Repository Structure